 In 1994, Hulk Hogan jumped ship and joined Ted Turner’s World Championship Wrestling.
 About a year later, a stable of monster-themed wrestlers was introduced.
 Led by "Taskmaster" Kevin Sullivan, the Dungeon of Doom’s entire purpose was to destroy Hulkamania.

 In actuality, the Dungeon of Doom was filled with wrestlers Hogan was friends with from WWF, and they were safe guys to wrestle, and none of them posed any threat to him.
 The stable included a cannibal and a human shark, after all!

 After teasing vignettes on Monday Nitro, The Yeti made his first in-ring debut at WCW’s spooky-themed pay-per-view, Halloween Havoc, on October 29th, 1995.

 In the main event, Hogan defended his WCW championship against The Giant (AKA Big Show), the Dungeon of Doom’s shining star.

-The match ended in a tremendous trainwreck with a bunch of faces turning heel and beating up on Hulk Hogan, which in itself should have been an effective way to end the pay-per-view, but WCW had one last surprise in store for the fans:
+The match ended in a massive trainwreck with a bunch of faces turning heel and beating up on Hulk Hogan, which in itself should have been an effective way to end the pay-per-view, but WCW had one last surprise in store for the fans:

 The Yeti was supposed to come out to aid The Giant in a "double bearhug" on Hulk Hogan, though what transpired in the ring looked more like he was trying to have his way with the Hulkster!
 It wasn’t good…